Aveglia/vAMPirus/docs/HelpDocumentation.md

       iqtree -s aminotype_alighnment.fasta --prefix TestRun --redo -T auto -option1 A -option2 B -option3 C

 ## Taxonomy Inference

-vAMPirus uses Diamond blastx/blastp and the provided protein database to assign taxonomy to ASVs/cASVs/AminoTypes.
-There are summary files generated, one as a phyloseq object and the other as a .tsv with information in a different arrangement.
+vAMPirus uses DIAMOND blastx/blastp and the provided protein database to infer taxonomy of amplicons to ASVs/cASVs/AminoTypes.
+There are summary files generated, one in the formated to process with phyloseq and the other as a .tsv with information in a different arrangement.
 Results are also visualized as a donut graph in the final reports.

-You can adjust the following parameters:
+First, lets take a look at the taxonomy section of the configuration file:

+Block 1 -

         // Taxonomy inference parameters

+            //Parameters for diamond command
+                // Set minimum bitscore for best hit in taxonomy assignment bitscore="50"
+                // Set minimum percent amino acid similarity for best hit to be counted in taxonomy assignment minID="40"
+                // Set minimum amino acid alignment length for best hit to be counted in taxonomy assignment minaln="30"
+                // Set sensitivity parameters for DIAMOND aligner (read more here: https://github.com/bbuchfink/diamond/wiki; default = ultra-sensitive) sensitivity="ultra-sensitive"

+The first block of options are related to the DIAMOND command.

+Block 2 -

+        // Database information
-        // Specify name of database to use for analysis dbname="DATABASENAME.FASTA"
+            // Specify name of database to use for analysis dbname="DATABASENAME"
-        // Path to Directory where database is being stored dbdir="/PATH/TO/DATABASE/DIRECTORY"
+            // Path to Directory where database is being stored - vAMPirus will look here to make sure the database with the name provided above is present and built dbdir="DATABASEDIR"
-        // Toggle use of RefSeq header format; default is Reverence Viral DataBase (RVDB) refseq="F"

-This was mentioned in an earlier section of the docs, but before running vAMPirus without the "--skipTaxonomy" option set, you should add the name and path of the database you would like to use at lines 74 and 76 in the config file, respectively.
+            // Set database type (NCBI or RVDB).
+Lets vAMPirus know which sequence header format is being used and must be set to NCBI when using RefSeq or Non-Redundant databases. -> dbtype="NCBI" to toggle use of RefSeq header format; set to "RVDB" to signal the use of Reverence Viral DataBase (RVDB) headers (see manual) dbtype="TYPE"

+The second block of options is regarding the database that will be used for the analysis. "dbname" should be the name of the reference fasta file, for example if using the RVDB, dbname would = "U-RVDBv21.0-prot.fasta".
+The "dbtype" option signals which sequence header format is being used in the reference database.
+To use the DIAMOND taxonomy assignment feature (see below), you must be using the NCBI style sequence headers.

 The database, currently, needs to be protein sequences and be in fasta format.
-The database can be a custom database but for proper reporting of the results, the headers need to follow either RVDB or RefSeq header formats:
+The database can be a custom database but for proper reporting of the results, the headers need to follow either RVDB or NCBI/RefSeq header formats:

 1. RVDB format (default) -> ">acc|GENBANK|AYD68780.1|GENBANK|MH171300|structural polyprotein [Marine RNA virus BC-4]"

 2. NCBI NR/RefSeq format -> ">KJX92028.1 hypothetical protein TI39_contig5958g00003 [Zymoseptoria brevis]"

-NOTE: By default, vAMPirus assumes the headers are in RVDB format, to trigger the use of NCBI RefSeq format, edit the "F" to "T" at line 78 in the config file or add "--refseq T" to the launch command.
+Block 3 -

+        // Classification settings - if planning on inferring LCA from RVDB annotation files OR using NCBI taxonomy files, confirm options below are accurate.
+            // Path to directory RVDB hmm annotation .txt file - see manual for information on this.
+Leave as is if not planning on using RVDB LCA. dbanno="DATABASEANNOT"
+            // Set lca="T" if you would like to add "Least Common Ancestor" classifications to taxonomy results using information provided by RVDB annotation files (works when using NCBI or RVDB databases) - example: "ASV1, Viruses::Duplodnaviria::Heunggongvirae::Peploviricota::Herviviricetes::Herpesvirales::Herpesviridae::Gammaherpesvirinae::Macavirus" lca="LCAT"
+            // DIAMOND taxonomy inference using NCBI taxmap files (can be downloaded using the startup script using the option -t); set to "true" for this to run (ONLY WORKS WITH dbtype="NCBI") ncbitax="false"

+The third block of options is regarding the two different methods thats could be used to get putative taxonomic classifications for your sequences:

+1. Grabbing "Least Common Ancestor" (LCA) information from the annotation files associated with the Reference Virus DataBase (RVDB; https://rvdb-prot.pasteur.fr/).

+By default, these annotation files are downloaded when you use the startup script to download any of the possible three databases.
+The "dbanno" variable refers to the path to the annotation files, if using the startup script, this will automatically be edited.

+The LCA feature works by searching the RVDB annotation files for the accession number of the aligned-to reference sequence so this feature can be used when "dbtype" equals either "NCBI" or "RVDB".
+Please note, however, that the aligned-to reference sequence might not be found in the annotation files and some sequences may not have the LCA information available within its annotation file.
+This is a quick way to assign some degree of classification that might help in future binning or figure making.

+You can turn on this feature of the pipeline by editing lime 121 in the vampirus.config file making "lca="true"" or you can set this in the launch command like so:

+        nextflow run vAMPirus.nf -c vampirus.config -profile [conda|singularity] --Analyze --stats --lca true

+2. Using the NCBI taxonomy files (https://www.ncbi.nlm.nih.gov/taxonomy ; https://www.ncbi.nlm.nih.gov/books/NBK53758/) and the DIAMOND taxonomy assignment feature.

+You can tell vAMPirus to use the DIAMOND taxonomy assignment feature that leverages the taxonomy identifier (TaxId) of aligned-to reference sequences.
+It will then add putative taxonomic information to your sequences in the *quick_TaxBreakdown.csv file stored in the vAMPirus results directory.

+NOTE=> To use the DIAMOND taxonomy feature and the NCBI taxonomy files you must be using the NCBI header format.
+So, this feature will only be used when "dbtype="NCBI"" and "ncbitax="true"" within the configuration file.

 ## EMBOSS Analyses